 Section 404 of the Sarbanes-Oxley Act of 2002 requires us to include in our annual reports on Form 10-K and quarterly reports on Form 10-Q an assessment by management of the effectiveness of our internal control over financial reporting.
+At the time that our Annual Report on Form 10-K for the year ended December 31, 2016 was filed on March 15, 2017, our principal executive officer and principal financial officer concluded that we maintained effective internal control over financial reporting as of such date.
+Subsequent to the issuance of our original Annual Report on Form 10-K for the year ended December 31, 2016, the Public Company Accounting Oversight Board conducted an inspection of our independent registered public accounting firm, OUM & Co.
+LLP ("OUM").
+As a result, OUM reevaluated the Company's information technology general controls, and concluded that a "material weakness" existed as of December 31, 2016.
+After consultation with OUM, management also concluded that the Company's internal control over financial reporting was not effective at December 31, 2016.

-We previously reported a material weakness in internal control over financial reporting related to the timing of the implementation of certain policies, processes and procedures that we have put in place since the Merger.
-Throughout 2014 and 2015, we continued to strengthen our internal control environment by implementing new policies, processes and procedures.
-Our remediation efforts, including the testing of these controls, continued into 2015.
-This material weakness was considered remediated in the fourth quarter of 2015, once these controls were shown to be operational for a sufficient period of time to allow management to conclude that these controls were operating effectively.
-In addition, our independent registered public accounting firm has reported on management's assessment of the effectiveness of such internal control over financial reporting as of December 31, 2016.
-While we believe that the policies, processes and procedures we put in place are sufficient to render our internal controls over financial reporting effective, our initiatives may not prove successful and in the future management may not be able to conclude that our internal control over financial reporting is effective.
+As a natural course of business, management has, over the course of 2017, been working to further strengthen its internal controls.
+Specifically, the Company has increased segregation of duties and implemented a more robust accounting and enterprise resource planning system (which became operational in October 2017).
+While we believe that the policies, processes and procedures we have put in place over the course of 2017 will be sufficient to render our internal controls over financial reporting effective, our initiatives may not prove successful and management may not be able to conclude that our internal control over financial reporting is effective.
 Furthermore, even if management were to reach such a conclusion, if our independent registered public accounting firm is not satisfied with the adequacy of our internal control over financial reporting, or if the independent auditors interpret the requirements, rules or regulations differently than we do, then (if required in the future) they may decline to attest to management's assessment or may issue a report that is qualified.
 Any of these events could result in a loss of investor confidence in the reliability of our financial statements, which in turn could negatively affect the price of our common stock.